vsummet/cms230notes/chap01.md

 Eight bits make up a **byte**.
 The bytes that make up the machine instructions of a program are stored in **main memory** and fetched into the processor as needed.
 Data is also kept in main memory.
 Keeping both data and instructions in main memory is one of the characteristics of a **Von Neumann machine**, the name for the basic design of most modern computers.

-In the MIPS, as in most computers, each byte of main memory has an address.
+In the ARM, as in most computers, each byte of main memory has an address.
 An address is an number that uniquely identifies the byte in main memory.
 The addresses run from 0 up to about four billion.
 However, user programs and data (such as you will write) are restricted from using all of those addresses.

 <details>